Gohar Ayub Khan: Early life and military career

-Gohar Ayub Khan was born in the village of Rehana, in Haripur District during the British Raj in the North-West Frontier Province (present day Khyber Pakhtunkhwa) into a military family on 15 January 1937.
-Although a Hindko speaker, Gohar Ayub is fluent in his native language Pashto and comes from a Pashtun family that belongs to the Tareen tribe of Pashtuns.
+Gohar Ayub Khan was born on 8 January 1937, in the village of Rehana, in Haripur District during the British Raj in the North-West Frontier Province into a Pashtun military family.
+A native Hindko speaker, Gohar Ayub belonged to the Tareen tribe of Pashtuns.
 His father, Ayub Khan, was a senior commanding officer in the British Army and later ascended to staff and field operational assignments in the Pakistan Army.
 Ayub Khan subsequently became President of Pakistan through a bloodless military coup that commenced in 1958.

 Gohar Ayub was sent to study at the military-controlled Army Burn Hall College and eventually moved on to attend Saint Mary's Academy, a private school in Rawalpindi.
 Gohar Ayub joined the Pakistan Army in 1957, and trained at the Royal Military Academy Sandhurst in the United Kingdom.
-Upon his return from the UK, he began serving active duty with the Pakistan Army and started to work on staff appointments.
-In 1958 he began to serve as his father's aide-de-camp, travelling with him on several foreign trips throughout Europe, the Americas, the Soviet Union and Asia.
+Upon his return from the UK, he began active duty with the Pakistan Army and started to serve on staff appointments.
+In 1958 he began to serve as his father's aide-de-camp, travelling with him on several foreign trips in Europe, the Americas, the Soviet Union, and Asia.
 He did not rise beyond the rank of Captain during his time in the army, despite his father's support.
-In his army records, there are allegations of professional and behavioral misconduct.
+In his army records, there are allegations of professional and behavioural misconduct.

 Gohar Ayub was prematurely given retirement in 1962 by the Army's Promotion Branch, despite his father's efforts to stop the investigations against his son.
-After his early retirement he and his father-in-law, General (retired) Habibullah Khan established a private industrial firm, the Universal Insurance Co.
+After his early retirement, he and his father-in-law, General (retired) Habibullah Khan established a private industrial firm, the Universal Insurance Co.
 Ltd.

 During the 1971 War, Gohar Ayub briefly returned to active service, seeing action in the Punjab border areas.